sajjadhossain/coding-exercises/docs/javascript/findAverage.md

 });
 ```
 #### The test explained
 We have `testData`.
 An array of objects.
-Each object contains a set of numebrs and the average.
+Each object contains a set of numbers and the average.

 We created a module and exported a function called `findAverage`.
 Using mocha, chai we assert that when I pass `findAverage` an array of numbers, it returns the average integer from `testData`, for each data set.
 We looped using `lodash`.